Medically reviewed by Drugs.com. Last updated on Dec 26, 2021.

 Indications and Usage for Wynzora Cream

-Wynzora Cream is indicated for the topical treatment of plaque psoriasis in patients 18 years of age and older.
+WYNZORA Cream is a combination of calcipotriene, a vitamin D analog, and betamethasone dipropionate, a corticosteroid, indicated for the topical treatment of plaque psoriasis in patients 18 years of age and older.
+(1)

 Wynzora Cream Dosage and Administration

 - Apply WYNZORA Cream to affected areas once daily for up to 8 weeks.
 (2)

 - Discontinue therapy when control is achieved.
 (2)

 - Do not use more than 100 g per week.
 (2)